What is Peabody?

 Teacher Licensure

-Peabody College education students may combine their majors with appropriate programs in the Vanderbilt College of Arts and Science, Blair School of Music, or School of Engineering to satisfy various licensure requirements for teaching.
+Peabody College education students may combine their majors with appropriate programs in the Vanderbilt College of Arts and Science, Blair School of Music or School of Engineering to satisfy various licensure requirements for teaching.
+Our teacher education programs are approved by the Council for the Accreditation of Education Preparation.
+Graduates generally apply for licensure in Tennessee, which has reciprocal agreements with most states, although they must apply for licensure wherever they choose to teach.
+The Office of Teacher Licensure provides assistance in fulfilling licensure requirements in every state.

-Qualified Peabody undergraduates can complete a bachelor’s degree on an accelerated schedule and begin working toward an advanced degree in one of Vanderbilt’s renowned graduate and professional schools.
+Qualified Peabody undergraduates can complete a bachelor’s degree on an accelerated schedule and begin working toward an advanced degree in select programs.